Maweujoseph/FarmMate-Moisture-Monitoring-System/README.md

 # FarmMate-Moisture-Monitoring-System
 A cutting-edge solution for precise monitoring of maize crop quality, focusing on moisture content.
+The mobile app, built with Flutter, seamlessly integrates with IoT devices equipped with temperature and humidity sensors.
+This non-destructive approach ensures efficient farming practices and reduces post-harvest losses.
+Powered by machine learning for data analysis and informed decision-making.